williamcaamot/MicroservicesV2/readme.md

 #### Recommended
 > docker compose up --build -d

-Visit localhost:8500, to KV storage, and provide the API keys as described in the word document.
+Visit localhost:8500, to KV storage, and provide the API keys as described in the PDF file named "How to add API keys".
 The service will need a few seconds to refresh the keys from Consul (automatically).

 Application can be seen in localhost:5173